 - Almost all schools had been attacked and many had been burnt down.
 The students were in almost daily confrontation with the police. - Almost every beerhall in the black townships had been razed to the ground. - Collaborators within the townships had been severely attacked.
 Not a single "respectable" black community figure was able to come forward as mediator. - High school students and young "ex-thugs" prevented workers from going to work in Johannesburg, threatening taxi-drivers, blocking trains and sabotaging railroads.
 Workers quickly responded, and even after coercion had abated, strikes in Johannesburg and in Cape Town were 80-100% effective.
-Some of the workers who went to work went, not because they were intimidated by the system, but in order to sabotage white-owned technology and commodities.
+Some of of capitalism's insanity which was utterly terrified of the uncertainty of revolution.
+Beyond such moralism, previous government policy has had the desired effect - namely:

-creased the profit extracted from the production and sale of such drugs for those who could afford them.

-- 2. it got, and obviously still gets, rid of some of the population surplus to the requirements of surplus value rather like the commodification of water does though as with everything under the irrational self-contradictions of capital, it might be getting rid of too many people, even for the sick requirements of a meaner and leaner economy. - 3. it lowered State spending at a time when the ANC needed to concentrate its resources on establishing its power and its image of providing some external hope. - 4. it intensifies anxiety about sex, which, as Wilhelm Reich long ago pointed out, encourages a submissive population.
+- it, initially at least and for as long as it was feasible to maintain before the crude 'HIV=AIDS denial' policy became a liability increased the profit extracted from the production and sale of such drugs for those who could afford them. - 2. it got, and obviously still gets, rid of some of the population surplus to the requirements of surplus value rather like the commodification of water does though as with everything under the irrational selfcontradictions of capital, it might be getting rid of too many people, even for the sick requirements of a meaner and leaner economy. - 3. it lowered State spending at a time when the ANC needed to concentrate its resources on establishing its power and its image of providing some external hope. - 4. it intensifies anxiety about sex, which, as Wilhelm Reich long ago pointed out, encourages a submissive population.
 And, like all illness, it makes people more fragile, vulnerable, less able to take risks and usually less sociable, forcing the individual in on themselves (though it should be pointed out that in Kenya there is a social movement of selfhelp, outside the big towns and cities, to deal with AIDS-related illnesses, using plants).